KarpelesLab/contexter/README.md

 is likely the `MarshalJSON()` methods will be able to fetch the context using `contexter.Context()`.

+This said, we now have the [pjson](https://github.com/KarpelesLab/pjson) lib that accepts contextes and is able to cleanly pass the context to the encoded objects.

 ### My soul doesn't hurt enough

 More stack based golang dark magic can be found online: